Vlae/Clean-Architecture-Symfony/README.md

 ◉ Tests that cover common logic
 ◉ We should check for collisions - in cease we already have data in DB with the same hash additional message about it should be added to the response.

-Transcription for Bisuness to code:
-/hash has POST and GET requests

-POST:
-    Incoming data
-    {
-        "data": "..."
-    }

-    Data is string.
-    Return hash in sha1

-GET:

     Postgre database connections:
     User: app
     Db: app
     Password: 1234
     Port: 49539

-    Configurable by .env file